rootwork/hugo-module-site/README.md

 ### Changing the theme

-Because we're importing the theme using Hugo modules, you do not need a `theme` key in your config file.
-Simply change the first `module.imports` `path` in that file to a different theme's repository address.
-This can be any valid git repo, so it does not need to be a "published" Hugo theme.
+Because we're importing the theme using Hugo modules, **you do not need a `theme` key in your config file**.
+To change your theme, update the first `module.imports` `path` in the config file to a different theme's repository address.
+This can be any git repo hosting a Hugo theme.

 If you're developing locally on the theme you're importing as a module (which was my original use case) you can use the [`replacements` mapping feature](https://gohugo.io/hugo-modules/configuration/#module-config-top-level), either in the config file itself or as an environment variable.
 You'll need to run `hugo mod get` after you set these values and regenerate the site (don't rely on liveReload).

-If you run into issues, you can try using the [`replace` directive directly in `go.mod`](https://gohugo.io/hugo-modules/use-modules/#make-and-test-changes-in-a-module) instead -- I had more success with that, and it avoids issues when modules are nested.
-Use [`hugo mod vendor`](#verifying-whats-being-loaded-and-where) to see what's being loaded, and
+If you run into issues with replacements mapping, I had better success using the [`replace` directive directly in `go.mod`](https://gohugo.io/hugo-modules/use-modules/#make-and-test-changes-in-a-module) instead -- it avoids some issues when modules are nested.
+Then use [`hugo mod vendor`](#verifying-whats-being-loaded-and-where) to see what's being loaded.
+You can also
 [consult this walk-through](https://www.staticsiteguru.com/post/module-replace/).

 ### Changing the content